shrey45/Caster-CAD-Assingment/README.md

 ### Description

 The Fork was very simple to create.
-It was just extruding circles and rectangles, and at the end I filleted a lot of it so it looked really nice and had those rounded edges.
+I made a circle(80mm, extruded 8mm).
+On that circle I made a rectangle(40x15mm) and mirrored it over to the other side.
+Then, on the bottom of the big circle, 2 circles(15 and 20mm diameters,) and I extruded the space between them(60mm).
+I added some fillets around all the edges for it to look better.

 ### Image